ibm-cloud-docs/SecureGateway/securegateway_updates.md

 # {{site.data.keyword.SecureGateway}} Change Log
 {: #secure-gateway-change-log}

-Our regression test only cover last 3 versions and current supported DataPower.
+Our regression tests only cover last 3 versions and currently supported DataPower versions.

 Please ensure your Secure Gateway Client does not fall more than 3 versions behind, or you might get unexpected behaviour.
-If you are using DataPower, please ensure your DataPower is current supported.
+If you are using DataPower as the Secure Gateway Client, please ensure it is a currently supported DataPower version.

 ## v1.8.3 Fixpack 1